 5. High Poverty Rate

-The national average of people living below the poverty lineOpens in a new tab. in the United States is 14.8%.
+The national average of people living below the poverty line in the United States is 14.8%.
 This is incredibly lower than the astonishing 41% of Flint residents that are below the poverty line.
 Generally, areas that have more residents that fall below the poverty line also show increased crime rates within the area.
 With large portions of the population in poverty and some of the highest crime rates in the nation, Flint is an example of this correlation.

 6. One of the Most Dangerous Cities in America